Operational clarity for daily work

 Room too cold in winter Feeling of a "cheap" hotel Significant (−1-2 stars)

-Conclusion: the hotel HVAC technician isn't just a technical specialist.
-They're the person who shapes the guest's impression of the hotel through temperature and air quality.
+So the HVAC technician isn't only a technical specialist.
+They shape what guests think of the whole hotel, through nothing more than temperature and air quality.

 The Invisible Comfort Paradox

-Unlike, say, a waiter whom the guest sees and evaluates directly, the hotel HVAC technician's work is judged only by negatives.
-No complaints — you're doing well.
-Complaints — you're doing poorly.
+Unlike a waiter, whom the guest sees and judges directly, the HVAC technician's work is measured only by its failures.
+No complaints means you're doing well.
+Complaints mean you're not.
 There's no in-between.

 This leads to key working principles: